mantidproject/documents/Design/Pre-commit/Pre-commit implementation detail.md

 ## The implementation of pre-commit framework
 This section will discuss the implementation detail of how the pre-commit framework is intended to run, and some pre-requisites required for it to fit into our workflow.

+#### All Hooks
+When any hook is being addressed in the pre-commit framework we want to use the sha of the commit we are pointing at, this ensures backwards and forwards compatibility.

 #### Yapf
 - Integration of Yapf with pre-commit means moving forward with integrating Yapf in our developer workflows.
 - Jenkins job including yapf static analysis